Cambridge 105: Broadcasting online

 Cambridge 105 Radio began broadcasting online via their web stream in May 2011.
-Online streaming is now via the RadioPlayer system on their Homepage with TuneIn Radio and RadioPlayer apps also available for all major mobile operating systems (Android, iOS, Windows, Blackberry), so that people can also listen from their mobile phones and tablet computers.
+Online streaming is now via the RadioPlayer system on their Homepage with TuneIn Radio and RadioPlayer apps also available for all major mobile operating systems (Android, iOS), so that people can also listen from their mobile phones and tablet computers.
 TuneIn support allows listening via smart devices, such as Amazon's Alexa, Google's Home, and internet connected speaker systems such as SONOS.
-Cambridge 105 Radio is consistently listed in the Daily Telegraphs best internet stations.
+Cambridge 105 Radio is consistently listed in the Daily Telegraph list of best internet stations.

 DAB Digital Radio

 Cambridge 105 Radio began broadcasting on DAB Digital Radio as part of the Ofcom split-site small scale DAB trials in Cambridge & Norwich during September 2015.

 Cambridge 105 Radio is also available on DAB Digital Radio in Norwich and West Norfolk on their respective small-scale mini-muxes.

 Today

-Cambridge 105 Radio operates a system that separates all of its programming between 'Daytime' and 'Specialist' from Monday to Friday with some exceptions.
+Cambridge Radio operates a system that separates all of its programming between 'Daytime' and 'Specialist' from Monday to Friday with some exceptions.